-The summary measures at the bottom of each table are totals (indicated by t if the aggregates include estimates for missing data and nonreporting economies, or by an s for simple sums), weighted averages (w), or median values (m) calculated for groups of economies.
-The countries excluded from the main tables (those presented in Table 1a) have been included in the summary measures where data are available or, if no data are available, by assuming that they follow the trend of reporting countries.
+The summary measures at the bottom of each table are either totals (indicated by t if the aggregates include estimates for missing data and nonreporting countries, or by an s for simple sums of the data available), weighted averages (w), or median values (m) calculated for groups of economies.
+Data for the countries excluded from the main tables (those presented in table 1a) have been included in the summary measures, where data are available, or by assuming that they follow the trend of reporting countries.
 This gives a more consistent aggregated measure by standardizing country coverage for each period shown.
 Where missing information accounts for a third or more of the overall estimate, however, the group measure is reported as not available.
+The section on "Statistical methods" in the Technical Notes provides further information on aggregation methods.
+Weights used to construct the aggregates are listed in the technical notes for each table.